chukwuma5/First-work/README.md

- ## South-Africa Cloned Wikepedia Page.[https://en.wikipedia.org/wiki/South_Africa]
+ # South-Africa Cloned Wikepedia Page.[https://en.wikipedia.org/wiki/South_Africa]

  # Welcome!

- Thankyou for checking this work.
+ Thank you for checking this work.

  ##ABOUT THIS WORK:
      This is a cloned page from [google.com], to checkout and test my adequate understanding on basic html(Hypertext Mark-up Language) being backed up with little css knowledge for the background styling.

- ## pictures, pictures, pictures
+ # pictures of my work
  <img src="animal.png">

   <img src="table2.png">